 Someone on the train or on the street asks me for money or food?

 Each of us must make our own decisions about whom to help and how, and just because someone is asking for food or money doesn’t necessarily mean he or she is homeless.
-But it’s safe to assume that person would not be asking for help if help was not needed.
-If you do not feel comfortable handing someone money or food, you can download the Coalition’s Crisis Cards or email us to order a box of our pocket-sized resource guides (Z-cards) – although giving someone subway fare with those materials will go a long way as well.
+But it’s safe to assume that person would not be asking for help if help was not needed and if you are in a position to assist, doing so without judgment is always welcome.
+If you do not feel comfortable handing someone money or food, you can print out and offer the person one of the Coalition’s Online Resource Guide PDFs to find the closest service.

 I see a homeless person on the street who is acting erratically, incapacitated or talking to himself or herself?